Blepharitis

 Staphylococcal blepharitis

 Staphlycoccal blepharitis is caused by infection of the anterior portion of the eyelid by Staphylococcal bacteria.
-As the infection progresses, the sufferer might begin to notice a foreign body sensation, matting of the lashes, and burning.
+As the infection progresses, the sufferer may possibly begin to notice a foreign body sensation, matting of the lashes, and burning.
 Usually, the primary care physician will prescribe topical antibiotics for staphylococcal blepharitis, as this is an acute condition and should heal quickly.
-The condition can often lead to a chalazion or a stye.
+The condition can frequently lead to a chalazion or a stye.

-Staphylococcal blepharitis is a more severe condition which might start in childhood and continue through adulthood.
+Staphylococcal blepharitis is a more severe condition which may possibly start in childhood and continue through adulthood.
 It is commonly recurrent and it requires special medical care.
 The prevalence of Staphylococcus aureus in the conjunctival sac and on the lid margin varies among countries, apparently according to climate.

 In cases of blepharitis caused by Staphylococcus aureus, the presence of a collarette (a ring-like formation around the lash shaft) can be observed.
 This is the main sign of this particular condition.
 Other specific symptoms include loss of eyelashes or broken eyelashes.